Question: Do I need an Nvidia GPU to run AiHomeGuard?

 Question: Is there an evaluation copy of the software?

-Answer: You can download AiHomeGuardPro (Windows 10) from http://aihomeguard.com without purchasing an activation key.
+Answer: You can download AiHomeGuardPro (Windows 10 or Ubuntu 18.04) from http://aihomeguard.com without purchasing an activation key.
 The free download can support 1 camera only.
 There is no tech support for the free download – you should be able to use the online documentations to resolve the installation issues.